-Learn more about the Be SMART campaign to raise awareness that secure gun storage can save lives.
+Learn more about the Be SMART campaign to raise awareness about how secure gun storage can save lives.

 The Firearm Matters

 Addressing the role of firearms is essential in suicide prevention.
 We know that removing access to firearms is the easiest and quickest intervention to reduce risk.
 Most people who attempt suicide do not die—unless they use a gun.
-Across all suicide attempts not involving a firearm, 4 percent will result in death.
-Conversely, approximately 90 percent of gun suicide attempts end in death.11Andrew Conner, Deborah Azrael, and Matthew Miller, “Suicide Case-Fatality Rates in the United States, 2007 to 2014: A Nationwide Population-Based Study,” Annals of Internal Medicine 171, no. 12 (2019): 885-95, https://doi.org/10.7326/M19-1324.
-Given that firearm suicide makes up over a third of all gun deaths and nearly half of suicides among young people,12Everytown analysis of Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, WONDER, Underlying Cause of Death.
+Four percent of suicide attempts that do not involve a firearm result in death.
+Conversely, approximately 90 percent of gun suicide attempts end in death.11Andrew Conner, Deborah Azrael, and Matthew Miller, “Suicide Case-Fatality Rates in the United States, 2007 to 2014: A Nationwide Population-Based Study,” Annals of Internal Medicine 171, no. 12 (2019): 885–95, https://doi.org/10.7326/M19-1324.
+Given that firearm suicide makes up over one-third of all youth gun deaths and nearly half of suicides among young people,12Everytown analysis of Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, WONDER, Underlying Cause of Death.
 Based on five-year average: 2016 to 2020.
 Ages 10–24. addressing firearm suicide is an essential element of any strategy to reduce suicide and gun violence in this country.

 90 percent of suicide attempts with a gun are fatal, while 4 percent of those not involving a gun are fatal.

-Each year, nearly 3,000 young people die by firearm suicide.
+Each year 3,100 young people die by firearm suicide.

-Young people have the fastest-growing firearm suicide rates of any age group over the last decade.
+Young people have the fastest-growing rate of firearm suicide of any age group over the last decade.

-The firearm suicide rate among young American Indians and Alaska Natives is nearly four times higher than that of the group with the lowest rate (Asian and Pacific Islanders).
+The firearm suicide rate among young American Indians and Alaska Natives is four times higher than that of the group with the lowest rate (Asians and Pacific Islanders).

-Young Asian and Pacific Islanders have the fastest growing firearm suicide rate of any racial/ethnic group.
+Young Asians and Pacific Islanders have the fastest-growing firearm suicide rate of any racial/ethnic group.

-Addressing the risk of suicide, whether by firearms or other means, requires culturally competent28Suicide Prevention Resource Center, “Culturally Competent Approaches,” accessed August 20, 2020, https://bit.ly/3hgdswj. approaches specifically tailored for each population.
-Views about suicide vary widely, so it is critical that all of these views and experiences are considered and addressed.
+Addressing the risk of suicide, whether by firearms or other means, requires culturally competent approaches specifically tailored for each population.34Suicide Prevention Resource Center, “Culturally Competent Approaches,” accessed May 2, 2022, https://bit.ly/3hgdswj.
+Views about suicide and help-seeking vary widely, so it is critical that all of these views and experiences are considered and addressed.
 An approach or solution that may work for one population, or even one subgroup within a population, may not be effective or appropriate for another.
-Research has shown that certain populations are at a much higher risk of suicide, a risk that can be exacerbated by easy access to firearms.
+Research has shown that certain populations are at much higher risk of suicide, and that risk can be exacerbated by easy access to firearms.

 Learn more about suicide among:

 Learn more about suicide prevention in the Latinx community from the Suicide Prevention Resource Center.

 Asian and Pacific Islander Youth